ustettler/studentDatabase/README.md

 # Student Database

-Student Administartion with (MERN STACK) - in progress
+Student Administartion with MERN Stack - in progress